mhuebert/re-view/re-view/view-specs.md

 {:spec/props {:label ::label}}
 ```

-In this case, we've repeated ourselves, because the `::label` spec refers to the `:label` key in a props map.
+Now we've repeated ourselves, because the `::label` spec refers to the `:label` key in a props map.
 Under `:props/keys`, we can specify a vector of registered specs, which will be paired with their equivalent non-namespaced prop keys:

 ```clj
 {:spec/props {:props/keys [::label]}}
 ;; means the component expects a `:label` prop, which conforms to the `::label` spec
 ```

-This is a more concise way to declare props, and means we can reuse keys among many components.

-Specs in `:props/keys` are matched to _unqualified_ keywords in props. `::label` matches `:label`, and so on.
+This is more concise.
+Remember, specs in `:props/keys` are matched to _unqualified_ keywords in props. `::label` matches `:label`, and so on.

 Lastly, we can add `:spec/children` to spec the additional arguments passed to views.
 This should be a vector of specs, plus the special `:&` keyword, which behaves like the `&` in ordinary Clojure argument lists.